Glossary

 Adaptive Fiscal Capacity

-Adaptive Fiscal Capacity refers to the ability of a government to generate, manage, and adapt its portfolio of financial resources—tax and taxless alike—in response to evolving economic, political, and environmental conditions.
-Unlike conventional fiscal capacity, it goes beyond the narrow focus on tax collections.
+Adaptive Fiscal Capacity refers to the ability of a government to generate, manage, and adapt its portfolio of financial resources—tax and taxless alike—in response to evolving conditions.

 Read More